Airborne lifetime of respiratory droplets: Results and discussion

 The findings above can clearly be noted by observing random droplet trajectories, such as the ones depicted in figure \ref{fig:Representative results}.
 In the context of disease transmission, however, it is essential to quantify the probability for anomalously long lifetimes which can dramatically increase the rate of transmission.
-Accordingly, we characterise the entire range of lifetimes statistically by calculating 5,000 droplet trajectories and collating their lifetimes into a probability density function (PDF).
+Accordingly, we characterize the entire range of lifetimes statistically by calculating 5,000 droplet trajectories and collating their lifetimes into a probability density function (PDF).
 Figure \ref{fig:PDFs} show these PDFs for saliva droplets with initial radii $R_{0}=20,\, 35$ and $50\;\mathrm{\mu m}$, at relative humidity of 60\% (red), 70\% (blue), and 80\% (green), for (a) $U=0.1$ and (b) $U=0.3\:\mathrm{m/s}$.
 The ambient indoor temperature is $20\degree\mathrm{C}$.
-We emphasise that the horizontal axis is logarithmic, demonstrating the extensive variability in droplet lifetime.
+We emphasize that the horizontal axis is logarithmic, demonstrating the extensive variability in droplet airborne lifetime.
 The black solid and dashed curves are distributions fitted to the data (discussed below), and the markers on the horizontal axis give the lifetimes for $u=0$ (colors matching the histograms), which nearly coincide with the mean values of the PDFs throughout our calculations.
-This agreement was anticipated, since the mean value of $u$ for an Ornstein-Uhlenbeck process decays exponentially, and so the process mean velocity is practically $\overline{u}=0$.
+This agreement was anticipated, since the mean value of $u$ for an Ornstein-Uhlenbeck process decays exponentially, and so the process mean velocity is $\overline{u}=0$.

-All the histograms in figure \ref{fig:pdfU01} ($U=0.1\:\mathrm{m/s}$) closely follow the black solid curves, obtained by fitting lognormal distributions to each data set.
-These distributions have large kurtosis, i.e. fat 'tails', indicating that the probability for anomalously long lifetime is much larger compared with normal distributions with the same mean and variance.
+All the histograms in figure \ref{fig:pdfU01} ($U=0.1\:\mathrm{m/s}$) are reasonably-well fitted by the black solid curves, which represent lognormal distributions.
+This fit demonstrates the data's heavy 'tails', indicating that the probability for anomalously long lifetime is much larger compared with normal distributions with the same mean and variance.
 As the air RMS velocity increases (figure \ref{fig:pdfU03}), the lifetime variability is significantly enhanced.
-Recalling that lognormal distributions appear as Gaussians on a logarithmic scale, we note that the PDFs for $R_{0}=35\:\mathrm{m/s}$ in figure \ref{fig:pdfU03} deviate strongly from lognormal distribution, displaying substantially fatter tails.
-These PDFs are reasonably well fitted by log-lognormal distributions, denoted by dashed black curves.
+Recalling that lognormal distributions appear as Gaussians on a logarithmic scale, we note that the PDFs for $R_{0}=35\:\mathrm{\mu m}$ in figure \ref{fig:pdfU03} deviate strongly from lognormal distribution, displaying substantially fatter tails.
+To showcase this deviation, we fit these PDFs with log-lognormal distributions, denoted by dashed black curves.